System Design Space

 Messaging

-Shared database creates high coupling and breaks contracts between teams.
-Modern systems strive for shared-nothing.
+A shared database creates high coupling and breaks contracts between teams.
+Modern systems prefer explicit ownership boundaries and interfaces.

 Data Lake vs Data Mesh